 And The Best Bread Bags For Homemade Bread Are?

-There’s some quite heated debates on how to keep homemade bread fresh, both how to store it and then if bags are your choice, which are the best bread bags for homemade bread – yep, there’s quite a few options!
+[Updated 1 Jan 2021]There are some quite heated debates on how to keep homemade bread fresh, both how to store it and then if bags are your choice, which are the best bread bags for homemade bread – yep, there are quite a few options!

 Delaying the inexorably oncoming staleness even by a day is a much sought after answer, further confused by different breads needing different care.